Container Settings

 By using environment variables, programs can be executed according to the environment without changing the source code, and sensitive security keys do not need to be stored directly in configuration files, enhancing security.

-You can delete the container by clicking the [Delete] button on the container settings page.
+You can delete the container by clicking the [Delete] button on the Container Settings page.